pravinmishraaws/DevOps-Micro-Internship/Week 7 - Terraform (IaC) Assignment/Assignment 30: Team-Ready State—Remote Backends & Locking (Azure + AWS).md

 * **Clarity of runbook** (a teammate could use it tomorrow).
 * **Proper references** to the Registry and documented auth choices.

-This mirrors what real teams do: set up remote state, enforce locking, document the process, and make it reproducible for everyone.